tork-a/hakuto/tetris_launch/doc/sysadmin.rst

   $ sudo cp SkyX_Moon.png SkyX_Moon.png.org
   $ sudo ln -sf earth_from_moon_20071113_kaguya_03l.png SkyX_Moon.png

-NOTE: Directory `/usr/share/gazebo-2.2/media/skyx/` may vary depending on the version of Gazebo, or also for Gzweb (at the time of writing this is not tested on `Gzweb` yet).
+NOTE: Directory `/usr/share/gazebo-2.2/media/skyx/` may vary depending on the version of Gazebo installed on your environment, or also for Gzweb (at the time of writing this is not tested on `Gzweb` yet).
 In that case find `media/skyx` directory and apply the same change.

-Also modify `SkyX_Moon.fragment` file in the same directory (see `this question <http://answers.gazebosim.org/questions/8401>`_ for the discussion if necessary).
+Also modify `SkyX_Moon.fragment` file in the same directory (see `this question <http://answers.gazebosim.org/questions/8401>`_ for the discussion if necessary) as:

 ::